Buckler’s Forest tree work

 Glades are areas of open woodland, which are usually rich in wildlife.

-We are establishing new temporary glades at Buckler’s Forest in areas where the most improvement to biodiversity can be made.
+We have established new temporary glades at Buckler’s Forest in areas where the most improvement to biodiversity can be made.
 This is in areas where Western Hemlock grows.

 Western Hemlock is a non-native, evergreen species that grows densely, blocking out light for other species.
 Removing it will allow more light to reach the forest floor.
 This will benefit other young trees, shrubs and plants.